NOAA-ORR-ERD/WebGnomeClient/README.md

 ## Setup
 [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.org/) are required to install and manage this application.
 Assuming both are installed on your system a simple `npm install` from inside the `WebGnomeClient` directory should install and prep everything for the app.

+As of 05/27/2014 the `WebGnomeClient` requires that `WebGnomeApi` be running on the same computer you're loading the client.
+Specifically port `9899`.

 ## Commands
 <dl>
     <dt>`npm install`</dt>